Here is a video tutorial

 source ~/.bashrc

-When you run the command sudo journalctl -u vault.service you see warn:
+Solve the problem with DBUS_SESSION_BUS_ADDRESS# When you run the command sudo journalctl -u vault.service you see warn:

 1

-WARN[0000]log.go:244 gosnowflake.(*defaultLogger).Warn DBUS_SESSION_BUS_ADDRESS envvar looks to be not set, this can lead to runaway dbus-daemon processes.
-To avoid this, set envvar DBUS_SESSION_BUS_ADDRESS=$XDG_RUNTIME_DIR/bus (if it exists) or DBUS_SESSION_BUS_ADDRESS=/dev/null.
+WARN[ 0000] log.go:244 gosnowflake.( *defaultLogger) .Warn DBUS_SESSION_BUS_ADDRESS envvar looks to be not set, this can lead to runaway dbus-daemon processes.
+To avoid this, set envvar DBUS_SESSION_BUS_ADDRESS = $XDG_RUNTIME_DIR /bus ( if it exists) or DBUS_SESSION_BUS_ADDRESS = /dev/null.

 The warning message DBUS_SESSION_BUS_ADDRESS envvar looks to be not set, this can lead to runaway dbus-daemon processes indicates that the DBUS_SESSION_BUS_ADDRESS environment variable is not set.
 This can lead to runaway dbus-daemon processes, which might cause resource issues.